-The historical data in the triangles (paid & incurred) includes the observed inflation (no retreatments) in its two components exogenous and endogenous.
+The historical data in the triangles (paid & incurred) includes the observed inflation in its two components, exogenous and endogenous.
 The evolution of the consumers' prices (exogenous inflation) is thus taken into account when projecting the future payments.
-This inflation has been rather stable and low during the last decade and same behavior can is expected and extrapolated to the future.
+This inflation has been rather stable and low during the last decade and same behaviour can be expected and extrapolated to the future.
 One event impacted the endogenous inflation in the recent history: due to a change in legislation the fees to be paid to the lawyers are no more exempted from Value added Tax (VAT) and increased the amounts paid in the Line of Business "Legal Expenses".
 No modification of the triangles resulted from this.

-In the same register, a revision of indicative tables used by judges to fix the indemnities in Bodily injuries is foreseen in 2017 (already foreseen last year).
-This revision will impact the following lobs: Motor Third Parties Liabilities , Personal Third Parties Liabilities and Commercial Third Parties Liabilities.
-An estimation of impact has been made, which has driven to the constitution of an Incurred But Not Reported (Incurred But Not Enough Reported) provision of €5.800 thousands.
+In the same register, a revision of indicative tables used by judges to fix the indemnities in Bodily injuries was published in 2017.
+This revision had an impact on the following lobs: Motor Third Parties Liabilities, Personal Third Parties Liabilities and Commercial Third Parties Liabilities.
+An estimation of impact was been made, which has driven to the constitution of an Incurred But Not Reported (Incurred But Not Enough Reported) provision.
+At the end of 2018, most claim files have been updated with the new tables, but an amount of €2.8 million of IBNR remains for remaining updates in 2019.

-Ø Actuarial Methods
+Actuarial Methods